zheguang/Notebook/Kafka/diskless-summary.md

 Typical deployment of Kafka on the cloud is to deploy brokers onto several availability zones to reduce the chance of interruption by zone-wide outage.
 However, Kafka's traditional architecture is based on broker disks for persistence and replication.
 This creates cross-AZ traffic, which cloud providers charge for—typically $0.01-0.02 per GB on AWS and GCP.

 Kafka's tiered storage (KIP-405) takes a step to reduce the cross-AZ traffic on older log data, aka the rolled segments, by moving them to cloud storage and relying on the cloud storage's built-in cross-AZ replication.
-This is great for batch historical workloads that are less than real-time.
+This cost saving is great for batch historical workloads that require less than real-time latency.

 Real-time workloads on latest events, however, mostly only touch the active segments, which still rely on the broker disk in the traditional architecture to replicate across zones.
-This represents an opportunity for further cost cutting, though it may come with some performance impact.
+This presents an opportunity for further cost cutting, though it may come with some performance impact.

 For cloud providers that do not charge cross-AZ traffic (like Azure), the other goal of diskless becomes important, which is to simplify operations and enable cloud-native scalability.

 ## Diskless KIPs summary

-The Kafka community currently has three concurrent proposals addressing the same challenge, creating an unprecedented situation where discussions have stalled as of August 2025.
+The Kafka community currently has three concurrent proposals addressing the same challenge, creating an unprecedented situation where discussions have moved gradually as of November 2025.
 Each KIP represents a fundamentally different architectural philosophy.

 ### KIP-1150: Diskless Topics